DLR-SL/CPACS/development/development.md

 - If new definitions shall be implemented; Is there an immediate plan to exchange the data between different parties?
 Don't waste time on the definition of nodes which might not be used for data exchange.

+## Contribution Guidelines
+TODO

 ## Development Guidelines
 We will try to find/define some guidelines for decisions on how to structure CPACS.

+First loose collection:

+- Always use SI and accepted derived units
+- Use the CPACS coordinate system for describing data (Do not introduce new coordinate systems if not absolutely neccessary)

+## Additional Development Guidelines by Example
+TODO: Explaining guidelines using examples from previous decisions...

+### Duplication VS Single Type Reference VS Hidden Changes
 Let us discuss different approaches at the example of introducing a second option for specifying internal wing points by using segment eta xsi coordinates.
 This related to issue https://github.com/DLR-LY/CPACS/issues/495.